 - How to decide if you need a graduate degree

-26 Entry-Level Jobs for Economics Majors With a Bachelor's Degree
+17 Entry-Level Jobs for Economics Majors With a Bachelor's Degree

 Jobs for economics majors right out of college run the gamut from banking and finance to research and sales.
 Some of the best entry-level jobs for economics majors in this section come with high salaries and solid employment outlooks.
-Keep in mind that unless otherwise noted, the average salaries listed here are averages across the entire occupation and do not necessarily reflect what you would earn as a starting wage.
+Keep in mind that unless otherwise noted, the salaries listed here are median numbers across the entire occupation and do not necessarily reflect what you would earn as a starting wage.

-1. Personal financial advisor
+2. Personal financial advisor

 3. Healthcare analytics specialist

 Many informatics companies need healthcare analytics specialists to study the performance patterns of different hospital departments and recommend ways to streamline and improve processes.
 These professionals analyze data from patient files, billing records, and hospital inventories to make projections and find inefficiencies.
-A bachelor's degree can get you an entry-level position, but a master's will help you advance.
+A bachelor's degree can get you an entry-level position, but a master's degree will help you advance.
 Once you have at least three years of experience, you can apply for certification through the American Health Information Management Association.

-- Average salary—$113,730 (among all medical and health services managers)
+- Median salary: $104,280 per year (among all medical and health services managers)

-4. Financial analyst
+5. Financial analyst

 Guiding companies' investment decisions is the job of financial analysts.
 They use their skills in quantitative analysis to assess financial projections and evaluate investment proposals.
-You have to be skilled at deriving meaning from economic and business trends to be successful in this field.
+You have to be skilled at deriving meaning from economic and business trends to succeed in this field.
 Some positions require that you get a license from the Financial Industry Regulatory Authority (FINRA), but employers don't generally expect you to have that before you start.

-5. Financial examiner
+6. Financial examiner

 7. Operations research analyst

 Operations research analysts examine data to help organizations solve problems like how to use resources, manage the supply chain, and set prices.
 They use sophisticated statistical modeling software to assess the likely consequences of process or organizational changes.
-Their work influences company policy decisions.
+Their work influences a company's policy decisions.
 A bachelor's degree is enough for entry-level positions, but you will need an advanced degree to move up in this field.

-10. Budget analyst
+8. Budget analyst